-The researchers believe the experiments described in the current study are the first steps in imbuing robots with what cognitive scientists call “Theory of Mind.”
+The researchers believe the experiments described in the current study are the first steps in imbuing robots with what cognitive scientists call “theory of mind.”
 At about age three, children begin to understand that other people have different goals, needs, and perspectives.
-This can lead to playful activities such as hide and seek, but also more sophisticated manipulations like lying.
+When children develop theory of mind, it can lead to playful activities such as hide and seek.
+But it also enables more sophisticated behaviors, like lying.

 Empathy as a form of anticipating others’ behavior